Shopify SEO & AI Search Checklist: 30 Fixes for Organic + AI Traffic in 2026

 11. Write product titles that include the keyword shoppers search for

-“Wool Running Socks — Crew Length, Merino Blend” beats “The Trailblazer.”
-Brand names get search demand only after years of marketing; keyword-bearing titles get it from day one.
+“Wool Running Socks, Crew Length, Merino Blend” beats “The Trailblazer.”
+Brand names earn search demand only after years of marketing; keyword-bearing titles earn it from day one.

 12. Write product descriptions over 150 words